 The plane crash victims were identified as Thomas DeMauro, 56, and his son Kyle DeMauro, 21; Kevin King, 70, neighbor to the DeMauros and certified commercial pilot; Charles Tomlitz, 69, and his son George Tomlitz, 45; and James Francis, 63.

-In a written statement to WSAW, the DeMauro Family expressed their gratitude for the “outpouring of support” after the tragedy.
+In a written statement to WSAW, the DeMauro family expressed their gratitude for the “outpouring of support” after the tragedy.

 “We would also like to express our heartfelt condolences to the other families affected by this tragedy.
-Tom was our beloved son, husband, father, brother, uncle, friend, teacher and coach.
-Kyle was our dear son, brother, grandson, nephew and friend; a compassionate young man who had a promising future.”
+Tom was our beloved son, husband, father, brother, uncle, friend, teacher, and coach.
+Kyle was our dear son, brother, grandson, nephew, and friend; a compassionate young man who had a promising future.”

-Thomas DeMauro was a physical education teacher at Tioga Elementary School in Bensenville, Illinois and Chuck Tomlitz was the district maintenance director for Bensenville Elementary District 2.
+Thomas DeMauro was a physical education teacher at Tioga Elementary School in Bensenville, Illinois, and Chuck Tomlitz was the district maintenance director for Bensenville Elementary District 2.

-“We are very sad to inform you that Thomas DeMauro, Tioga PE teacher and Charles (Chuck) Tomlitz, GCA Maintenance Director for BSD2 were killed in a plane crash in route to a Canadian fishing trip,” the school’s Facebook page reads.
+“We are very sad to inform you that Thomas DeMauro, Tioga PE teacher and Charles (Chuck) Tomlitz, GCA Maintenance Director for BSD2 were killed in a plane crash en route to a Canadian fishing trip,” the school’s Facebook page reads.
 “The plane crashed early this morning after rapidly losing altitude according to police.
 Mr. DeMauro and Mr. Tomlitz will be missed by all the Tioga Community.”